gauravjain2/DetectHandwrittenNumbers/README.md

 * Language: MATLAB/GNU-Octave
 * Description: Using Neural Networks and Image Processing as matrices, detect the number which is handwritten and of 20x20px image

+* Details:
-* Details: ex4.m - Octave/MATLAB script that steps through the program
+   * main.m - Octave/MATLAB script that steps through the program
    * ex4data1.mat - Training set of hand-written digits
    * ex4weights.mat - Neural network parameters
    * displayData.m - Function to help visualize the dataset